juzraai/cordis-projects-crawler/README.md

 * download files into output directory
 * can skip already existing files
 * filename templates can be configured
-* can download JSONs for existing project data pages
+* can read RCNs from already downloaded files' names instead of crawling CORDIS list
 * CLI for set up and run crawler